 2. Sexual assault is defined as sexual contact, including but not limited to penetration, without consent.
 Sexual assault is a form of sexual violence and a severe form of sexual harassment.
 Sexual assault includes, but is not limited to rape (including sodomy and sexual assault with an object); fondling (the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim); incest; and statutory rape.

 3. Sexual contact, for purposes of this Policy, shall have the same meaning as it has under Minnesota law.
-“Sexual contact” includes, but is not limited to, the intentional touching by the respondent of the complainant’s breasts, inner thighs, buttocks, genitals and/or groin area, whether clothed or unclothed; or the coerced touching by the complainant of another’s intimate parts.
-Sexual contact also includes the intentional removal or attempted removal of clothing covering the complainant’s intimate parts.
+“Sexual contact” includes, but is not limited to, the intentional touching by an individual of another's intimate parts (including an individual's breasts, inner thighs, buttocks, genitals and/or groin area, whether clothed or unclothed); or the coerced touching by an individual of another's intimate parts.
+Sexual contact also includes the intentional removal or attempted removal of clothing covering an individual's intimate parts.

-4. Consent means words or overt actions by a person indicating a freely given present agreement to perform a particular sexual act with the actor.
+4. Consent means words or overt actions by a person indicating a freely given present agreement to perform a particular sexual act with the person initiating sexual contact.
 Consent must be informed and freely and actively given.

 a.
-Consent requires more than the existence of a prior or current social or sexual relationship between the actor and the complainant.
+Consent requires more than the existence of a prior or current social or sexual relationship between the parties.

 b.
 Consent to one sexual act does not imply consent to another.
-Consent has to be specific to the act and persons involved.
+Consent has to be specific to the act and persons involved, at the time of the act.
 Past consent to sexual activity does not imply ongoing future consent.
-Consent can be revoked at any time.
-Although consent does not need to be verbal, verbal communication is the most reliable form of asking for and gauging consent.
+Consent can be withdrawn at any time.
+Although consent does not need to be verbal, verbal communication is the most reliable form of asking for and obtaining consent.

 c.
 Simple silence, the lack of a negative response, or failure to resist is not consent.
-It is the responsibility of the actor to obtain consent to any and all sexual involvement that occurs.
+It is the responsibility of the person initiating sexual contact to obtain consent to any and all sexual contact that person initiates.

 f.
 A person who has not reached the legal age of consent cannot give consent.
 The legal age of consent may vary depending on the circumstances and the applicable state law.